Dreaming of Ely

 Burntside Lodge's airy, bleached-pine dining room is lined with windows overlooking the lake.
 It's known for walleye, but also serves such dishes as jerk pork, duck pappardelle and steak salad.

 Near Whiteside Park, Sir G's serves pizza and other Italian food.
 Farther down Sheridan, get a treat at Red Cabin Frozen Custard.

 International Wolf Center: Check in advance for the many on- and off-site special programs, such as animal tracking, twilight hikes and howling trips, and daily programs that are included with admission.

 The center is open daily from mid-May to mid-October, then Fridays through Sundays only.
 Check in advance for exact hours.

 North American Bear Center: The visitors center just west of Ely is open daily from May through late October and the week between Christmas and New Year's.
 Check in advance for exact hours.
-218-365-7879.

 Dorothy Molter Museum: It's open daily from Memorial Day to Labor Day, weekends in September, Saturdays in October and occasionally in winter.